| Site Map | Search Warsailors.com | |

 D/S Skottland To Skottland on the "Ships starting with S" page.
 Owner: Dampsk.-A/S Skottland.
-Built in Zalt-Bommel, Holland, delivered in Apr.-1920 as Stad Zwolle for N. V. Stoomboot Maatschapij Stad (Halcon), Rotterdam.
+Built by Meyer & Co.'s Scheepsbouw Mij.
+NV, Zalt-Bommel, Holland, delivered in Apr.-1920 as Stad Zwolle for N. V. Stoomboot Maatschapij Stad (Halcyon), Rotterdam.
 Purchased by F. N. Nordbø in 1939 and renamed Skottland.
 Captain: Lauritz Jensen.
-Other pages on my website with info related to this text:
+Related items on this website: Her voyages are listed on these original images from the Norwegian National Archives: Please compare the above voyages with Arnold Hague's Voyage Record below.

 The lifeboat was soon spotted by a Canadian aircraft, and after an hour the lobster boat O. K. Service IV from Nova Scotia (Captain S. E. Himmelman) came to assist and took them into Boston, where they arrived the following morning.
 An ambulance took 4 men to the hospital.
 9 had been injured when they were thrown about in the explosion, most severely 1st Engineer Nils Olsen and Able Seaman Karl Myrseth.
 The Canadian Ordinary Seaman Edward Simard and Mess Boy Philip Seils had also been injured, but less severely.
 2nd Mate Nils Ugstad and 2nd Engineer Harald Ludvigsen were also given medical treatment, but were not admitted to the hospital.
 The maritime hearings were held in New York on May 27-1942 with Captain Jensen, 1st Mate Konrad Næss, Ordinary Seaman Bjørn Stenlund (at the helm when attacked), Able Seaman/Gunner Ingvar Andersen and 3rd Engineer Olav Berg appearing.
-1 of the survivors, Oddvin Liseth was in Norway when the Germans invaded on Apr.
-9-1940, but managed to escape to Lerwick in Nov.-1941 with the motor cutter Buestein.
-After the loss of D/S Skottland, he joined Sønnavind then after having trained to become a gunner in Lunenburg he served on Roald Amundsen.
+1 of the survivors, Cook Oddvin Liseth had been in Norway when the Germans invaded on Apr.
+9-1940, but had managed to escape to Lerwick in Nov.-1941 with the motor cutter Buestein.
+After the loss of Skottland, he joined Sønnavind then after having trained to become a gunner in Lunenburg he served on Roald Amundsen.
 In 1944 he joined M/S Narvik, and also served on Heimvard (after the war).
-In my "Find Old Shipmates" forum there's a message from a friend of his from D/S Skottland who would like to get in touch again, see the link further up on this page.
+Philip Seils mentions him in his posting to my "Find Old Shipmates" forum, and would like to get in touch again.
 If anybody knows Oddvin Liseth, please contact me via the address provided at the end of this page.
+For info, the U-boat that sank Skottland was sunk with all hands just a couple of months later - see the external links at the end of this page.

 Crew List: